 Melt your stick of butter in a large skillet.

 Stir that up and let it cook for a few minutes until the corn thaws a bit.

 Oh my goodness gracious alive, this stuff is heavenly.

 Do you ever add whipping cream to your coffee?
 Pure dairy/java heaven.

-I like to add in just a tablespoon of sugar to really bring out the sweetness of the corn and cream.
+I like to add in just a tablespoon of sugar now as well to really bring out the sweetness of the corn and cream.

-Season with salt and pepper according to your taste.
+Season with salt and black pepper according to your taste.